-- A description of an interaction between an external entity and the system.
-Defines: - Event that triggers the scenario. - Interaction initiated by the external entity. - The response required of the system (defined in terms of quality attributes). - Similar to use cases or user stories, but examines both quality and functionality.
+- Description of interaction between external entity and system.
+Defines: - Event that triggers the scenario. - Interaction initiated by the external entity. - Response required (in terms of quality attribute). - Similar to use cases or user stories, but examines both quality and functionality.